Severson-Group/AMDC-Hardware/docs/isoSPI.md

 ## Design Requirements and Considerations

-The isolated serial peripheral interface (isoSPI) has increased noise immunity and safetey compared to non-isolated SPI.
+The isolated serial peripheral interface (isoSPI) has increased noise immunity and safetey.
 The following describes the design requirements for the isoSPI and differential I/O interface.
-1. Implement four isoSPI and four differential I/O interface to FPGA.
+1. Implement four isoSPI and four differential I/O interface for FPGA.
-2. Change the voltage level of the signal that is compatible with PicoZed.
+2. Implement voltage level translator to interface with FPGA that operates at 1.8V.

 ## Block Diagram / External Connections